jsydow/tracebook/README.md

 # Tracebook

 Tracebook is an Android app that for contributing to the OpenStreetMap project.
+For this you are able able to record GPS traces, record single points of interests and annotate those with sufficient data, to remember what has been recorded.
+Annotations can be made using text, audio recordings and photos.
+At home the data can be imported into jOSM using a jOSM plugin.
+In jOSM the OpenStreetMap is then edited using the collected data.

 ### Features

-It lets you:
+This app lets you:

  - record GPS traces
  - record points of interest